Globally-Attractive Logarithmic Geometric Control of a Quadrotor for Aggressive Trajectory Tracking: Desired Rotation

 Contrary to what is done in \cite{Lee2010}, we set the total thrust of the motors to be

-as opposed to $T = -\mathbf{f}^\top {\mathbf{R}_b^i}^\top \mathbf{e}_3$.
-While the latter can be proven to stabilize the full rigid-body dynamics when the attitude tracking error is within a bounded region, we found that the former was able to track much more aggressive trajectories.
+as opposed to $T = -\mathbf{f}_d^\top {\mathbf{R}_b^i}^\top \mathbf{e}_3$.
+While the latter can be proven to stabilize the full rigid-body dynamics when the attitude tracking error is within a bounded region~\cite{Lee2010}, we found that the former was able to track much more aggressive trajectories.
+This is likely because the thrust is not as limited, and the rotational system converges quickly enough that the direction of applied thrust is almost always close to the desired direction of thrust.